 Sentences should be separated from one another by a single space, not two.

 Too often used as a crutch in weak prose, dashes and colons should be employed with discretion.
 A colon introduces an element or a series of elements illustrating or amplifying what has preceded the colon.
 When they are used, dashes normally appear in pairs in order to set off something that breaks from the grammatical structure and/or logic of a sentence.
-Each dash should be two hyphens in length [ – ] and separated from surrounding text by a single space on either side.
+Authors should use em dashes, that is, dashes that are two hyphens in length [—].
 For example: